 For hundreds and hundreds of metres people walk along the banks of the river gazing at the simply stunning decorations suspended above the flow of water.
-A picture says a thousand words, but even a picture can't really sum up the incredible spectacle of these lights and decorations.
-The photo below at least gives you some idea of the treat awaiting you if you're lucky enough to be in Medellin during the Christmas period.

 My favourite part of Christmas in Colombia is without doubt La Noche de Las Velitas (Candle Night).